The museum is open Wed, Sat, Sun 12–17

 Werner von Hausen – A Forgotten Classic 13.9.2023–14.1.2024

-In autumn 2023, the first retrospective exhibition presenting the art of Werner von Hausen (1870–1951) will open at Villa Gyllenberg.
+This is the first retrospective exhibition presenting the art of Werner von Hausen (1870–1951).
 The exhibition traces von Hausen's life and work in France, Egypt, Italy, the Netherlands and the Nordic countries.
 His landscape paintings depict both the nature of the North and the bright colours and brilliant light of the Mediterranean.
 His interest in the Antiquity is manifested in paintings of ruins and works that reproduce ancient art.
 In his antimodern and classical art, von Hausen sought eternal truth.

 A central theme of the new exhibition is the friendships and networks that von Hausen created with numerous Finnish and foreign artists, such as Émile Bernard, Ivan Aguéli and Bruno Aspelin, as well as the influence of his Norwegian-born wife.
 Many of his works depict the artist's family or their living environment, and the exhibition also presents comparison works by von Hausen’s friends and the artists who influenced him.